RFQ

 Project Description

-The Art on Market Street Kiosk Poster Series has commissioned new artwork by artists on an annual basis, since 1992.
-Each year, the Program commissions three or four artists to create a new body of work that responds to a theme specific to San Francisco.
-Each poster series is on view for approximately three months and consists of at least 6 unique images that are printed at 68 inches high by 47 ¼ inches wide, and installed in 18 bus kiosks on Market Street between Steuart St. at the Embarcadero and Hyde Street.
+The Art on Market Street Poster Series has commissioned new artwork by artists on an annual basis, since 1992.
+Each year, the Program commissions four artists to create a new body of work that responds to a specific theme.
+Each poster series is on view for approximately three months and consists of at least 6 unique images that are printed at 68 inches high by 47 ¼ inches wide, and installed in 18 bus shelters on Market Street between Steuart St. at the Embarcadero and Hyde Street.

 Arts Commission Approval: The Artist Review Panel’s recommendation will be submitted first to the Visual Arts Committee (VAC), a subcommittee of the Arts Commission and then to the full Arts Commission for approval.
 All Artist Review Panel recommendations are subject to the Visual Arts Committee and Full Arts Commission.